Why do you want a PMO?

 - Most large companies that have had PMO’s fail, stand up new ones with similar results

 Do I feel that PMO’s can add value?
 Yes.
 Does every company that’s maturing their project management practices need a PMO?
 No. In the scenario above, we were successful.
 In another, I was employee #2 in a newly created M&A PMO.
 It was stood up because finance, who owned M&A integration prior, wanted help.
 We lasted two months before finance took it over again.
 Turns out they needed some training and tuning of their processes.
 PMO=fail.

-In my career I have led, started up, revamped, and been a team member in a number of PMO’s.
+In my career I have led, started up, revamped, and been a team member of a number of PMO’s.
 Each had its own unique capabilities and services.
 Each also taught me valuable lessons, including how to ask the right questions early on in a PMO’s life.
 Answers to these questions can be used to create a business case/charter for the department.
 Below are questions I’ve noted over the years.
 Some are more high-level organizational questions.
 Others boil down into what a PMO means to the team asking for it.
 These can, and should, be asked cross-functionally (the more input the better).
 I’m hopeful these will help you in your next PMO endeavor.

 - Where does the power live in the company (owner, exec level, middle layer, other)?